GaomingL1n/TAPB/README.md

 # TAPB: An Interventional Debiasing Framework for Alleviating Target Prior Bias in Drug-Target Interaction Prediction

-fully codes will be uploaded in several hours, our server is under maintenance

-This repository contains the PyTorch implementation of **TAPB** framework, as described in our paper
+This repository contains the PyTorch implementation of **TAPB**，which aims to alleviating target prior bias in DTI prediction.

 ## Framework

 ![TAPB](image/TAPB.png)

 ## System Requirements

 The source code was developed in Python 3.8 using PyTorch 1.7.1.
 The required python dependencies are given below.
 TAPB is supported for any standard computer and operating system (Windows/macOS/Linux) with enough RAM to run.
 There is no additional non-standard hardware requirements.